-If you use General Hydroponics, Botanicare, Gavita, Vermicrop, Agrolux, Sunlight Supply, Alchemist, Can-Filters, Black Magic and other brands, you’re using Hawthorne products.
+If you use General Hydroponics, Botanicare, Gavita, Vermicrop, Agrolux, Sunlight Supply, Alchemist, Can-Filters, Black Magic and other Hawthorne brands, your money is going to Scotts.

-And Scotts Miracle-Gro is the worldwide licensee for selling Monsanto’s Roundup.
+And Scotts is the worldwide licensee for selling Monsanto’s poisonous Roundup.

 Monsanto, acquired by corporate pharmaceutical and chemical giant Bayer in 2018, has faced at least 11,000 lawsuits related to Roundup and its key ingredient, glyphosate, which many scientists and public health officials say is terrible for the environment and also harms humans.

 Last year, a California jury ruled that Monsanto failed to adequately warn a school groundskeeper about Roundup’s risks, even as the groundskeeper was constantly using the product in his job.
 The groundskeeper eventually was awarded $80 million in damages.

 In another case, a jury determined that Roundup creates severe health risks and Monsanto hadn’t properly warned the plaintiff, Edwin Hardemann, about the risks.

 Hardemann has been spraying Roundup for years to control plants and trees on his property, and was diagnosed with non-Hodgkin’s lymphoma in 2015.

-Bayer of course claims Roundup is totally safe, but legal experts say that now that two separate trials have ruled Roundup is harmful, plaintiffs in the thousands of other Roundup cases are going to have a much easier time proving Bayer/Monsanto harmed them.
+Bayer of course claims Roundup is “totally safe,” but legal experts say now that two separate trials have ruled Roundup is harmful, plaintiffs in the thousands of other Roundup cases are going to have a much easier time proving Bayer/Monsanto harmed them.

 Take a look at the following hilarious video, in which a Monsanto front man claims Roundup is safe enough to drink…until he’s offered a glass of it.

 In 2015, the World Health Organization’s International Agency for Research on Cancer declared glyphosate a probable carcinogen.
 But in 2017, the Environmental Protection Agency (E.P.A.) issued a draft human health risk assessment claiming glyphosate was most likely not carcinogenic to humans.

-The EPA’s claim is suspect, say those who oppose Roundup, because it relied partially on junk science reports secretly written by Monsanto shills that were presented by Monsanto as having been written by neutral scientists.
+The EPA’s claim is suspect, because it relied partially on junk science reports secretly written by Monsanto shills that were presented by Monsanto as having been written by neutral scientists.

 Nevertheless, the harms of glyphosate are more and more evident.
 A report just released by the U.S. Public Research Group Education Fund says that five wines and 15 beers, including so-called organic products, were tested and found to contain glyphosate.